zkbyqd/How-2-CTF/Challenges/Readme.md

 Great variety of challenges and a respectable learning curve, which encourages learning.
 A must do for hackers of all levels.

 [picoCTF](https://picoctf.com/)
 One of the most popular CTFs, where anticipated CTF beginners have a great chance to practice their skills.
+But take care since pico can get hard really fast!

 [0x0539](https://0x0539.net/)
 Has different levels that increase in difficulty and topics.
 Good for beginner and experienced skill sets.